farhanaftab25/would-you-rather/README.md

 | authedUser | String | The id of the user who answered the question|
 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+# Extra
+react-router-dom used for web navigation. react-redux-loading-bar for loading bar.